Best Coffee Beans for Percolator

 Fresh Roasted Coffee LLC, Costa Rica Tarrazu Coffee, Medium Roast, Whole Bean, 5 Pound Bag

-Just a stone’s throw away, simply, from Nicaragua is the pristine paradise that is Costa Rica.
+Literally a stone’s throw away, truly, from Nicaragua is the pristine paradise that is Costa Rica.

-This country produces beans that are at their flavor peak when roasted to a great medium doneness.
+This country produces beans that are at their flavor peak when roasted to a fantastic medium doneness.

-A fantastic Costa Rican to try is Coffee, LLC’s Costa Rica Tarrazu.
-This variety brings full-bodied, smooth goodness to your cup, particularly when made in a percolator.
+A ideal Costa Rican to try is Coffee, LLC’s Costa Rica Tarrazu.
+This variety brings full-bodied, smooth goodness to your cup, especially when brewed in a percolator.

 It comes in whole bean, freshly roasted packs from two up to five pounds.